ayeshag7/Pluriversity/README.md

 ## The Pluriversity Lahore
-A multilingual channel to the future of education.
+A multilingual channel towards the future of education.